Viper Documentation

 - Open the bot — Go to @Viper_Sol_Bot on Telegram and tap Start.

-- Create a wallet — The bot automatically generates a new encrypted Solana wallet.
-You can also create Base, BSC, Ethereum, and Hyperliquid wallets from the wallet menu.
+- Create a wallet — The bot automatically creates one Solana wallet and one shared EVM wallet for Base, BSC, Ethereum, Hyperliquid, and Robinhood.

-- Fund your wallet — Send SOL (Solana), ETH (Base/Ethereum), BNB (BSC), or HYPE (Hyperliquid) to your wallet address from any exchange or wallet.
+- Fund your wallet — Send SOL (Solana), ETH (Base/Ethereum/Robinhood), BNB (BSC), or HYPE (Hyperliquid) to your wallet address from any exchange or wallet.

-- Buy a token — Paste any Solana, Base, BSC, Ethereum, or Hyperliquid token contract address (CA) into the chat.
+- Buy a token — Paste any Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood token contract address (CA) into the chat.
 Viper auto-detects the chain, shows token info and quick-buy buttons.
 Tap a preset amount or enter a custom one.

 - Track your position — Use